 * The article should make more explicit, which Level/Version combinations of SBML are understood by the tool, because it seems that is restricted to L2 only, which is fine, but the most recent version is SBML Level 3.
 Hence, it should be indicated clearly as being limited to earlier versions.
 For BioPAX it is made explicit that only L3 is supported.

 Indeed the support of SBML in BiNoM is restricted to SBML level 2.
+This is so for a simple reason that CellDesigner currently follows SBML level 2, and for us CellDesigner is a main source of reaction graphs (also we did not find useful to re-implement import functions already existing in Cytoscape or many other tools).
 We have made this very clear throughout the text.
 We have also introduced a new table in the manuscript, detailing exactly what are the type and version of standard System Biology file formats that BiNoM supports for import-export operations.

 * When trying to open an SBML file without CellDesigner's extension, nothing is